lapidot/homePi/README.md

 # allow non root user to shutdown
 https://unix.stackexchange.com/questions/109637/command-to-reboot-as-non-root-user

+edit /etc.sudoers and add these lines (assuming your user name is martin):

+martin ALL=NOPASSWD:/usr/sbin/pm-suspend
+martin ALL=NOPASSWD:/sbin/reboot
+martin ALL=NOPASSWD:/sbin/shutdown

+/////
-you can add your user to /etc/shutdown.allow and then run shutdown -a but that one does not work for Debian.
+NOT RELEVANT TO DEBIAN: you can add your user to /etc/shutdown.allow and then run shutdown -a but that one does not work for Debian.